Ken P's Today in History

 • 1986 - Tokyo Disneyland welcomes its 30-millionth guest.

-• 1987 - The film Captain Eo opens in Tomorrowland at Tokyo Disneyland.
+• 1987 - The film Captain EO opens in Tomorrowland at Tokyo Disneyland.

 • 1990 - Tanzania issues ten postage stamps depicting various Disney characters.